f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

+After defining the metric perturbation, now we focus on the perturbation of the matter of the neutron star.
+The perturbation of the fluid in the star is described by the Lagrangian displacement vector $\xi^\alpha$, which has components \cite{Gittins:2020mll, Doneva:2012rd, Detweiler:1985zz} as follows:

-where $V$ and $W$ are fluid perturbation function.
-We shall use this Lagrangian displacement extensively to describe the perturbation in the energy - momentum tensor.
-At first we shall describe the Lagrangian variation of the four velocity, $u^\mu$ in the full general relativistic theory, which is given by \cite{Andersson:2020phh}
+where $V(r)$ and $W(r)$ are fluid perturbation functions.
+We will use this Lagrangian displacement vector extensively to describe the perturbation of the energy-momentum tensor.
+The Lagrangian variation of the four-velocity ($u^\mu$) can be written as \cite{Andersson:2020phh}: